Walka Water Works: Power Station

 Two years later, in 1951, the site was reopened as a temporary coal power station by the Electricity Commission to overcome post-war electricity shortages.
 What was described as a "package power plant" was bought from General Electric and imported from America.
 The plant was shipped out in pieces, then taken to the site by rail (to Maitland station) and a specially made truck.
 GE engineers also came out to assemble the plant.

 It began producing electricity in 1953.
 Three boilers ran on coal, and another ran on oil, though later this became a coal/oil combination.
 Two rail lines were built to the power station from the North Coast railway line.

 Using Walka as a power station was controversial.
 Initially the power station suffered from sinking foundations – leading to the temporary sacking of 120 workers, until it was agreed that the sinking was a result of recent rain.
 During construction, the workforce went on strike after a boilermaker union member was sacked for "misconduct" towards his foreman.
 This was eventually resolved, but in December 1953 the power station suffered another setback when one of its oil storage tanks collapsed in gale-force winds.
 The station was also unpopular with local vegetable growers, who complained about the amount of soot the station was producing.

 The powerplant was decommissioned in 1976 and dismantled in 1978.

 Recreation and Wildlife Reserve

 Not until 1984 were there definite attempts to reopen the site.
 At this time a Trust was formed, aiming to open the site and restore the Waterworks complex.
 The complex had been classified by the National Trust in 1976.
 Today the area is open as a free public reserve, with barbecues, picnics areas, a playground, walking trails and a 7 1/4 inch gauge miniature railway that operates passenger rides each Sunday.
 The reservoir and surrounding plant life make it a unique environment for birds and animals in the area.

+Proposed Transformation into a Holiday Park

+In 2022, Maitland City Council partnered with Reflections Holiday Parks and Crown Lands on a plan to transform part of the heritage‑listed Walka Water Works site, into a holiday park and tourism destination, including caravan sites, eco‑cabins and glamping.
+This plan was deeply controversial, with many residents against the planned development.
+However, detailed studies of the site revealed asbestos contamination across the site.
+Maitland City Council chose in early 2024 to reprioritise the funding toward safety and remediation work rather than immediate development.
+This led Reflections Holidays Parks to withdraw from the project.